Home

 This is our main project with the participation of all our members and with Dr. Txitxo Benitez as Principal Investigator and Scientific Coordinator.

-For more information about this project, please visit http://j-pas.org/.
+For more information about this project, please visit https://j-pas.org/.

 CLASH - Cluster Lensing And Supernova survey with Hubble